csci104/site/labs/lab1/index.md

 wget https://bytes.usc.edu/files/cs104/resources/example.tar.gz
 tar xvfz example.tar.gz
 ```

+The end result of this step should be the "example" folder inside your "lab1" folder (repo).

 ## Running the Example Project

 We have provided an `example` project to test whether you have the correct environment setup to compile our homeworks.
 Make sure you follow the steps below and the output on your terminal matches the ones on this page.